Dog Food Recall: Are Pet Foods Made in Thailand Safe?

 - Weruva dog food

-So I spoke with David Forman, owner of Massachusetts-based Weruva, one of the most respected natural pet food brands on the market, which happens to be produced in Thailand.
+I discussed this issue with David Forman, owner of Massachusetts-based Weruva, one of the most respected natural pet food brands on the market, which happens to be produced in Thailand.

 They found that Thailand has some of the highest standards for the production of pet and people food in the world.